prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 #### Integer

-An Integer is a number that cannot have decimals.
+An `Int` is a number that cannot have decimals.
 Use this to store values such as the weight of an ingredient required for a recipe or the minimum age for an event.

-Note: Int values range from -2147483648 to 2147483647.
+Note: `Int` values range from -2147483648 to 2147483647.

-In queries or mutations, Int fields have to be specified without any enclosing characters: `int: 42`.
+In queries or mutations, `Int` fields have to be specified without any enclosing characters: `int: 42`.

 #### Float

-A Float is a number that can have decimals.
+A `Float` is a number that can have decimals.
 Use this to store values such as the price of an item in a store or the result of complex calculations.

-In queries or mutations, Float fields have to be specified without any enclosing characters and an optional decimal point: `float: 42`, `float: 4.2`.
+In queries or mutations, `Float` fields have to be specified without any enclosing characters and an optional decimal point: `float: 42`, `float: 4.2`.

 #### Boolean

-A Boolean can have the value `true` or `false`.
+A `Boolean` can have the value `true` or `false`.
 This is useful to keep track of settings such as whether the user wants to receive an email newsletter or if a recipe is appropriate for vegetarians.

-In queries or mutations, Boolean fields have to be specified without any enclosing characters: `boolean: true`, `boolean: false`.
+In queries or mutations, `Boolean` fields have to be specified without any enclosing characters: `boolean: true`, `boolean: false`.

 #### DateTime

-The DateTime type can be used to store date or time values.
+The `DateTime` type can be used to store date or time values.
 A good example might be a person's date of birth.

-In queries or mutations, DateTime fields have to be specified in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) with enclosing double quotes: `datetime: "2015-11-22T13:57:31.123Z"`.
+In queries or mutations, `DateTime` fields have to be specified in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) with enclosing double quotes: `datetime: "2015-11-22T13:57:31.123Z"`.

 #### Enum

-Enums are defined on a project scope.
+Enums are defined on a service scope.

 Like a Boolean an Enum can have one of a predefined set of values.
 The difference is that you can define the possible values.
 For example you could specify how an article should be formatted by creating an Enum with the possible values `COMPACT`, `WIDE` and `COVER`.